Gghz007/blender-cgf-importer-exporter/README.md

 Important status note:

 - geometry import/export is currently the stable path
-- CAF/ANM/CAL animation import is still experimental and can produce incorrect poses compared to legacy 3ds Max CryImporter on some assets
+- CAF/ANM/CAL import is currently broken for many assets and can produce wrong poses/rotations
+- do not rely on CAF/ANM/CAL import results for production

 The codebase is based on the original CryImporter / CryExport toolchain used for 3ds Max and on additional legacy CryEngine exporter references.